Skip to content

 Source code in sahi/utils/file.py

-List of file paths relative to given directory
+relative_filepath_list: List of file paths relative to given directory.

 """